RickardKarl/robust-trial-CATE-augmentation/README.md

    pip install -r requirements.txt
    ```

-2. The script run.py was used to produce the results in Table 1 of the paper:
+2. The script run.py was used to produce the results in Table 1 of the paper.
 3. Jupyter notebooks in the notebooks/ directory were used to generate the results shown in the subfigures of Figure 1.